 The Tokyo Organising Committee of the Olympic and Paralympic Games

-The committee is proceeding with the preparations for the Games.
-The role of the organising committee includes building temporary facilities; operating the Games, including the opening ceremony; providing necessary services; establishing an operational plan for transportation; recruiting, training, and managing volunteers; setting up information signs in multiple languages; and coordinating with the International Olympic Committee (IOC) , International Paralympic Committee (IPC) and the sponsors.
+The Organising Committee is proceeding with the preparations for the Games.
+The role of the Organising Committee includes building temporary facilities; operating the Games, including the opening ceremony; providing necessary services; establishing an operational plan for transportation; recruiting, training, and managing volunteers; setting up information signs in multiple languages; and coordinating with the International Olympic Committee (IOC) , International Paralympic Committee (IPC) and the sponsors.

-The Tokyo Metropolitan Government and JOC co-founded the organising committee, as a general incorporated foundation, on the 24th of January, 2014.
+The Tokyo Metropolitan Government and the JOC co-founded the Organising Committee, as a general incorporated foundation, on the 24th of January, 2014.
 The body became a public interest incorporated foundation on the 1st of January 2015.